Atharv029/Pipe-Firestarter-Storage-Guide/README.md

 3. **Check PIPE Token Usage**
-   - See your PIPE token usage and rewards.
+   - See your PIPE token usage

 4. **Check Credentials**
    - View your saved credentials if needed.